vmware-tanzu-labs/yaml-overlay-tool/README.md

   on_missing: # optional - what to do if 'query' not found in yaml
     action: inject # inject | ignore, default of ignore if on_missing not set
   document_query: # qualifier
+  # array/list of condition groupings.
+Each array of conditions is treated separately
+  # each grouping of conditions must all match.
+If 1 group of conditions returns
+  ## True, then the overlay will get applied
+  - conditions:
-    key: kind # search for the 'kind' key in the yaml doc
+    - key: kind # search for the 'kind' key in the yaml doc
       value: Service # we expect the result of the 'kind' key to be this value before applying the overlay
 yaml_files: # what to overlay onto
 - name: "some arbitrary descriptor" # Name is Optional
   path: "path/relative/to/directory/of/execution.yaml" # or